smarttdm/ebaas.github.io/_posts/2017-6-10-BuildFirstApp.markdown

 visible: 1
 ---

-<p class="intro"><span class="dropcap">T</span>his tutorial describes how to build a simple single page application that tracks the assignment, status, and progress of issues related to a project.
-This tutorial walks you through all the steps necessary to build a functional issue tracking application.
+<p class="intro"><span class="dropcap">T</span>his tutorial describes how to build a web-based application that tracks the assignment, status, and progress of issues related to a project.
+This tutorial walks you through all the steps necessary to build a simple Single Page Application without writing code.
 After completing this tutorial, you will be able to understand the fundamentals of how to use Ebaas through hands-on experience. </p>

 ## Set up Ebaas